mrucker/IRL/readme.txt

 Unit tests for all algorithms can be found in IRL/tests.

 Dependencies can be installed to the `irl` conda environment via `conda env create --f environment.yml`.

-Afterwards use `conda activate irl` to switch to this environment.
+After installing dependencies use `conda activate irl` to switch to this environment.